A quantum version of Pollard's Rho of which Shor's Algorithm is a particular case: The state-of-the-art in factoring

 It is easy to see from Equation~(\ref{eq:shor}) that if $x^{r/2} \equiv -1 \bmod{N}$ then the equation is trivially true, leading the computation of the $\gcd$ to reveal the undesirable trivial factor $N$.
 So Shor's algorithm needs not only an even order, but also $x^{r/2} \not\equiv -1 \bmod{N}$.

 If $\ord(x, N)$ happens to be odd, the algorithm must try a different $x$ in the hope that its order is even.
 To that end, an improvement has been proposed~\cite{leander2002} to the effect that choosing $x$ such that $J(x, N) = -1$, where $J(x, N)$ is the Jacobi symbol of $x$ over $N$, lifts the lower bound of the probability of success of the algorithm from $1/2$ to $3/4$.
-This improvement tries to steer clear from odd orders, but other contributions show odd orders can be used to one's advantage.
+This improvement tries to steer clear from odd orders, but other contributions~\cite{lawson2015} show odd orders can be used to one's advantage.
 For example, if $r$ is odd but $x$ is a square modulo $N$, then finding $y$ such that $y = x^2 \bmod{N}$ can lead to extracting a factor from $N$ by computing $\gcd(y^r -1, N)$ and $\gcd(y^r + 1, N)$ if $N$ is of the form $N = p_1 p_2$, where $p_1, p_2 \equiv 3 \bmod{4}$.
-This improvement~\cite{lawson2015} lifts the lower bound of the probability of success to
+Compared to choosing $J(x,N)=-1$, the improvement is a factor of $1 - 1/(4\sqrt{N})$, which is too small: it is less than 1\% when $N$ has seven bits or more.

 More emphatically, an extension of \sa\ has been proposed~\cite{johnston2017} that uses any order of $x$ modulo $N$ satisfying $\gcd(x, N) = 1$ as long as a prime divisor of the order can be found.
 The work also includes sufficient conditions~\cite[section~4, pages 3--4]{johnston2017} for when a successful splitting of $N$ should occur.
 Let us state the result.
 Let $N = AB$, where $A, B$ are coprime nontrivial factors of $N$.
 Let $r = \ord(x, N)$ and $d$ be a prime divisor of $r$.
 Suppose